mog1el/Gravitational_Noise/README.md

 #### WARNING!

 With a dt that is too large, the simulation will be completely screwed up, create a comically large value at the beginning and then suddenly moving to almost 0 (due to improper scaling).
 This makes the computation completely useless.
 The dt = 0.0005 works perfectly for me, but you can always change it however you want.
+Please, however, after adjusting dt, adjust it in `noise_csv.py` file.

 The constants total_time and spawn_time, seen at the top of the gravity_noise.py resemble the total time of the simulation and the time before creation of the next binary system.
 Those can be changed